CNN Publishes Blatantly False Claim About Wildfires – There’s No Link to Fossil Fuels at All

 As CNN is wont to do, it failed fact check any of the UCS’s claims with reference to available data.
 Instead, CNN simply regurgitated the claims from a political organization producing “science to make change happen.”

 Any doubt that UCS is anything more than a “science for hire” organization is easily dispelled by that fact that my dog, Kenji, became a member of UCS simply by paying a fee.
 All that is required to become a “concerned scientist” is to provide a valid credit card.
+If you are looking to apply for a credit card, then make sure to click here for assistance.

 Clearly, the UCS and CNN have gone to the dogs when it comes to scientific integrity and reporting science accurately to the public.
 Their so-called science doesn’t even pass the “sniff test.